-Today's Fear & Greed Index Is 14, the Level Is Extreme Fear
+Today's Fear & Greed Index is 14, the level is Extreme Fear

 Binance

 According to Alternative.me, today's Fear & Greed Index is 14.
-The level of fear has slightly decreased compared to yesterday.
+The level of fear has slightly decreased from 11 to 14 compared to yesterday.

 The Fear & Greed index is measured from 0 to 100, with 0 representing "Extreme Fear" and 100 representing "Extreme Greed."
 The index calculates the factors of volatility (25%), market momentum/volume (25%), social media (15%), dominance (10%), Google trends (10%), and survey (15% - currently paused).